 - Portuguese Public Employment Service (PES) web portal (Instituto do Emprego e Formação Profissional)

 Portugal has agreements with EU countries and 14 non-EU countries whereby non-Portuguese citizens can remain on their home country social security scheme for a limited period depending on the nature of benefits and country involved.
 Check before departure.

-There are many forms of unemployment benefit in Portugal and what a person may be entitled to depends how long the employee has been working in Portugal and whether they have been working in the public or private sector, part-time or full-time.
+There are many forms of unemployment benefits in Portugal and what a person may be entitled to depend on how long the employee has been working in Portugal and whether they have been working in the public or private sector, part-time or full-time.

 In order to get ordinary unemployment benefit (Subsídio de Desemprego) a person must have worked at least a year or made voluntary contributions for two years.

 An applicant may apply for reduced benefits (Subsídio de Desemprego Parcial) if they have worked for 78 days out of the past 12 months (including public holidays) of if they have made voluntary contributions for two years.
 This benefit is calculated at 30 percent of average net earnings over the previous three months.

 Unemployed benefit for full time employees made redundant is calculated at around 65 percent of average net earnings over the previous three months prior to unemployment.